 Coronary Heart Disease - An Introduction

-During PCI a small balloon is inserted and inflated to widen the narrowing in order to improve blood flow to the heart.
-The PCI procedure works by mechanically improving blood flow to the heart.
-A small balloon is inserted and inflated to widen the artery.
-In most cases Following this a ‘stent’, a metal mesh scaffold, is implanted to keep the artery open.
+PCI is performed under local anaesthetic.
+A small balloon is inserted and inflated to widen the narrowing.
+In most cases a ‘stent’, a metal mesh scaffold, is then implanted to keep the artery open.

-PCI is used to alleviate the symptoms of angina, prevent future heart attacks myocardial infarction, and restore coronary blood flow during a heart attack (“primary PCI” or “PPCI”).
+PCI is used in a stable setting to alleviate the symptoms of angina, and in a more urgent or emergency setting to restore coronary blood flow during a heart attack.

 |List of abbreviations|